cyource/Cycripter/README.md

 A mini-mobile Scripting tool for Android, Cycripter runs some simple commands to make things easier for you.
 Enter and go!
 It carries out the function coded, giving a command-line-ish experience combined with a mini-scripter.

 ###Android Core
-Cycripter is powered by a built-in, little programming language called Core, developed by me.
+Cycripter is powered by a built-in, little programming language called Android Core, developed by me.
 Here is some example Core code to get you started:
 <br>
 <br>• android.print(&quot;TEXT&quot;)
 <br>• android.print(NO. x/+- NO.)